 Variable rates may increase after consummation.

-Interest is charged while you are in school and during the 6 month separation period.
+Interest is charged while you are in school and during the 6-month separation period.

-This informational repayment example uses typical loan terms available to a freshman borrower who elects the fixed repayment option and has a $10,000.00 loan with two disbursements and a 7.21% variable APR: 51 payments of $25, 119 payments of $140.28 and one payment of $114.17, for a total paid of $18,082.49.
+This informational repayment example uses typical loan terms available to a freshman borrower who elects the Fixed Repayment Option and has a $10,000.00 loan with two disbursements and a 7.55% variable APR: 51 payments of $25 per month, 119 payments of $144.47, and one payment of $115.69, for a Total Loan Cost of $18,582.62.

-The rate reduction benefit applies only if the recurring payment is successfully deducted from the designated account and is suspended during forbearances and certain deferments.
-For multi-party loans, only one party may enroll in auto debit.
+Either the borrower or cosigner (not both) must enroll in auto debit through Sallie Mae.
+The rate reduction benefit applies only during active repayment for as long as the Current Amount Due is successfully deducted from the designated bank account each month and is suspended during forbearances and certain deferments.

-Available for loans that first disburse on or after July 1, 2013 to finance academic periods that begin on or after July 1, 2013 at a degree-granting institution.
-Graduated Repayment Period (GRP) requires interest payments for the initial 12 month period of repayment when you would normally begin making full principal and interest payments (which typically begins six months after graduation) or during the 12 month period after your request is granted, whichever is later.
-At the time you request GRP, you must have graduated with no interruption in enrollment, be current on payments, and not be more than 30 days late on payments on any student loan.
-You may request GRP only during the two billing cycles immediately preceding and the two billing cycles immediately after your loan would normally begin requiring full principal and interest payments.
-GRP does not extend the term of the loan.
-If you are approved for GRP, your principal and interest payments will be higher than if GRP did not apply, and your total loan cost will increase.
+Available for loans made to students attending a degree-granting institution.
+Graduated Repayment Period (GRP) allows interest-only payments for the initial 12-month period of repayment when the loan would normally begin requiring full principal and interest payments (which typically begins six months after graduation) or during the 12-month period after GRP request is granted, whichever is later.
+At the time of GRP request, the loan must be current and the borrower must have graduated with no interruption in enrollment and not be more than 30 days delinquent on any student loan.
+The borrower may request GRP only during the two billing periods immediately preceding and the two billing periods immediately after the loan would normally begin requiring full principal and interest payments.
+GRP does not extend the loan term.
+If approved for GRP, the Current Amount Due that is required to be paid each month after the GRP will be higher than it otherwise would have been without GRP, and the Total Loan Cost will increase.

-If a student borrower dies or becomes permanently and totally disabled, Sallie Mae will waive all remaining payments on the loan.
+If a student dies or becomes permanently and totally disabled, Sallie Mae will waive all remaining payments on the loan.